 Loon Echo Trek

 Join Loon Echo Land Trust for our biggest event of the year!
-On the 3rd Saturday in September, hike from Denmark to Bridgton over Pleasant Mountain, Southern Maine’s tallest mountain.
+In September, hike from Denmark to Bridgton over Pleasant Mountain, Southern Maine’s tallest mountain.
 Find out more here.